+- Before-After (before and after program)

-- During (during program) - Comparisons between program participants (individuals group, organizations) and non-participants
+- During (during program)

+- Comparisons between program participants (individuals,group,organizations) and non-participants

+- After Only (post program)

+- Retrospective (post program)

 Tennessee Shapes Up: After Only (Post-Program): The Tennessee Shapes Up short-term knowledge gained checklist will be administered to participants at the end of each session.
 Retrospective (Post-Program): The Tennessee Shapes Up intermediate behavior checklist will be administered at the end of the multi-session program.
 During the Program: Extension Family and Consumer Sciences Agents will document participant and third-party testimonials and observations.

-Safe Food for Tennessee: Adult participants who receive food safety education using lessons in "Cook's Corner" and "Safe Food for You" will complete survey questions on "Your Opinions About Food Safety" (short term attitude/knowledge outcomes) or (not both) "Food Handling and Eating Preferences Questionnaire" (intermediate outcomes) before and after education.
-Youth participants who receive food safety education using Fight BAC and other curricula designed for youth will report impacts through the Tennessee 4-H Life Skills Evaluation System.
-Impacts from EFNEP adult and youth programs will be reported
+Safe Food for Tennessee: Adult participants who receive food safety education using lessons in "Cook's Corner" and "Safe Food for You" will complete survey questions on "Your Opinions About Food Safety" (short term attitude/knowledge outcomes) or (not both) "Food Handling and Eating Preferences Questionnaire" (intermediate outcomes) before and after education.Impacts from EFNEP adult and youth programs will be reported through the national EFNEP Reporting System.